johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

   }
 ```

-For each context value type (e.g., "Channel" in our case, for carrying the channel/pattern name), you supply a getter function.
+For each context value type (e.g., "channel" in our case, for carrying the channel/pattern name), you supply a getter function.
+Remember, this is a simple data structure as there are generally very few contexc values, so your getter is just pulling out a particular row of the array.

 #### Passing Context to User-land Handlers